jma1795/mint-yz-theme/README.md

 1. Open it and click the **[Install Package]** button.
 1. Select your new themes in **Menu > Preferences > Themes**.

+## Remove (optional)

+If you changed your mind and want to remove this group of themes, there are many ways to do so.
+But first of all, make sure you are not using these Mint-Yz themes anymore.
+Open Menu > Preferences > Themes or Appearances, and select something else, such as Mint-Y or Mint-X, for your "Controls," "Desktop," and "Window borders."
+Next, do one of these :

+1. First method : You can open your terminal and type `apt remove mint-yz-theme`.
+1. Second method : Or you can also open your Synaptic Package Manager, search (Ctrl+F) for `mint-yz-theme`, mark for removal, and apply.
+1. Radical method : Not recommended !
+You should prefer the first or second method.
+But if you find you did not get a complete removal, then you can type `sudo rm -rf /usr/share/themes/Mint-Yz*` in your terminal.

 # Colors

 **Colors according to everyone's needs.**